Board Leaders of Texas' Grid Operator Resign After Outages

-Four ERCOT board members, including the chairwoman and vice chairman, are resigning in the wake of the winter storm that left millions of Texas residents without electricity for days, citing "concerns about out-of-state leadership," a Texas Public Utility Commission docket shows.
+Four ERCOT board members, including the chairwoman and vice chairman, submitted their resignation Tuesday in the wake of the winter storm that left millions of Texas residents without electricity for days, citing "concerns about out-of-state leadership," a Texas Public Utility Commission docket shows.

 Chairwoman Sally Talberg, Vice Chair Peter Cramton, Terry Bulger and Raymond Hepper submitted their resignations effective Wednesday -- one day before state lawmakers are scheduled to begin hearings into the power grid collapse.